 The first stoneworks are identified by in situ carvings in outcroppings of bedrock.
 These monoliths can be very large.
 Gamarra uses the term Hanan Pacha to associate a historical time period for this kind of construction.
 It wasn’t a building technology so much as one of sculpting.
 Rock looks like it was neatly scooped out or sliced rather than hammered out with tools.
 The cuts take the form of niches, stairs, throne-like hollows, platforms, snakelike channels, straight grooves and circular holes, among others.
 The entire vertical face of a hillside in Ollantaytambo, for instance, seems to have been sheared off in places by an enormous blade.
 Plane surfaces are amazingly straight and smooth, showing no signs of chisel marks.
 There also is startling evidence of vitrification, which implies the application of extreme heat to melt rock surfaces to glass-like finishes.

 The second style of construction consists of megalithic stones, some weighing 100 tons or more, fitted together like a jigsaw puzzle and with such precision that scarcely a human hair can be inserted in the mortarless joints.
 This culture (or time period) Gamarra calls Uran Pacha.
 Incredibly, the seams are not always straight but follow the unlikeliest curvilinear outlines.
 This must not have been easy to do.
 And for what purpose?
 The interior angles can be sharp, non-geometric.
 In many cases, such as in Cusco, there appear to be broad spatula-like strokes, as if the stones were shaped or smoothed.
 If your eyes didn’t deceive you, you’d swear the stones were soft or putty-like when worked.
 Even more curious is that where adjacent stones abut, the edges are sometimes bull-nosed or rounded, sometimes beveled, sometimes perfectly straight, but always tight.
 There are also curious knobs that project out from the bottom edges of many stones.
 These works inspire awe and wonder, how massive stones such as these could possibly have been precision-cut and moved from quarries tens of miles (or kilometers) away.
-The greatest example of Uran Pacha stonework is at Sacsayhuaman in Cusco where some of the largest stones, one weighing in excess of 100 tons, were laid.
+The greatest example of Uran Pacha stonework is at Sacsayhuaman in Cusco where some of the larger stones, one weighing in excess of 100 tons, were laid.
 Vitrification also is found on Uran Pacha stones.

 Gamarra also makes a case for the three styles appearing in the above historical order.
 The Hanan Pacha always appears at the bottom or surrounded by the other two, the Uran Pacha below or surrounded by the Ukun Pacha.
 An example is the top image taken at Machu Picchu and the following.